 Among the many provisions in the bill is one that would require domestic assault suspects to be held for at least six hours after an arrest to allow time of a safety plan to be developed for the accuser.
 Bail commissioners would also be required to submit a written assessment of the safety risk a defendant might pose before release is granted.

 "Victims often feel that they are neglected in the process, that they don't have a say," said state Rep. Christopher Markey, D-Dartmouth, during Tuesday's debate.
-"I think this bill empowers victims to be able to do things they have never been able to do before."

 The measure also seeks to provide judges and prosecutors with the most complete information available about a defendant, including any prior domestic violence charges or restraining orders in one or several jurisdictions.
 DeLeo, a Winthrop Democrat, had suggested that if more was known about Remy's past record, the future course of events could have changed.